Types of Skin disorder:

 What causes bad skin?

 TCM takes a holistic approach to health.
-To be healthy, one’s Qi (vital energy) and blood must flow freely throughout the body and its organs, maintaining a balance of yin (cooling) and yang (heating) elements.
-Because all of the body’s functions are interdependent, bad skin can be caused by a number of different types of imbalances.
+To be healthy, it is believed that one’s Qi (vital energy) and blood must flow freely throughout the body and its organs, maintaining a balance of yin (cooling) and yang (heating) elements.
+With that belief that all of the body’s functions are interdependent, it is thought that bad skin may be caused by a number of different types of imbalances.

-One possibility is a malfunctioning metabolism, caused by the poor circulation of Qi or blood.
-When your body fails to eliminate waste properly, those toxins will be expelled through your skin, potentially causing acne.
+One possibility may be a malfunctioning metabolism, which may be caused by the poor circulation of Qi or blood.
+When your body fails to eliminate waste properly, those toxins may be expelled through your skin, potentially causing acne.

-Skin problems can also be a sign of inflammation arising from an excess of heat in the body.
-Excess heat in the lungs is a common culprit, as the lungs are responsible for providing the skin with blood and Qi.
-If you have digestive problems, stomach heat could be another cause.
-Meanwhile, excess heat in the blood is accompanied by signs of inflammation throughout the body, such as rashes or sensations of heat.
+Skin problems may also be a sign of inflammation arising from an excess of heat in the body.
+Excess heat in the lungs is viewed as a common culprit, as the lungs are thought to be responsible for providing the skin with blood and Qi in TCM.
+If you have digestive problems, stomach heat may be another cause.
+Meanwhile, excess heat in the blood may also be accompanied by signs of inflammation throughout the body, such as rashes or sensations of heat.

-The last cause of bad skin is “damp heat.”
-This occurs when dampness accumulates in the body and combines with heat, leading to symptoms such as oily skin, eczema and acne.
+The last possible cause of bad skin may be “damp heat.”
+This is thought to occur when dampness accumulates in the body and combines with heat, leading to symptoms such as oily skin, eczema and acne.

 – Herbal medicine